resteasy/resteasy-examples/jaxrs-swagger-example/README.md

 Sample project for integrate swagger with jaxrs

-To generate json file for openapi:
+To generate json file for openAPI:

 ```shell script
 $ mvn compile